 This Offer Supplement contains certain "forward-looking statements."
-These forward-looking generally can be identified by use of statements that include words or phrases such as "believes," "expects," "anticipates," "intends," "plans," "foresees" or other words or phrases of similar import.
+These forward-looking generally can be identified by use of statements that include words or phrases such as "aims," "believes," "expects," "anticipates," "intends," "plans," "foresees," "seeks," "may," "might," "can," "could," "will," "would," "shall," "should," "is/are likely to," or other words or phrases of similar import.
 Similarly, statements that describe Ayala Land's objectives, plans or goals are also forward-looking statements.
 All such forward-looking statements are subject to certain risks and uncertainties that the forward-looking events and circumstances discussed in this Offer Supplement might not occur.
 Actual results could differ materially from those contemplated by the relevant forward-looking statement.
 Important factors that could cause actual results to differ materially from the expectations of Ayala Land include, among others:

-- General economic and business conditions in the Philippines; - Holding company structure; - Intensive capital requirements of subsidiaries and affiliates of Ayala in the course of business; - Increasing competition in the industries in which Ayala's subsidiaries and affiliates operate; - Industry risk in the areas in which Ayala's subsidiaries and affiliates operate; - Changes in laws and regulations that apply to the segments or industries in which Ayala, its subsidiaries and affiliates operate; - Changes in political conditions in the Philippines; - · Changes in foreign exchange control regulations in the Philippines; and - Changes in the value of the Philippine Peso.
+- General economic and business conditions in the Philippines; - · Holding company structure; - Intensive capital requirements of subsidiaries and affiliates of Ayala in the course of business; - Increasing competition in the industries in which Ayala's subsidiaries and affiliates operate; - Industry risk in the areas in which Ayala's subsidiaries and affiliates operate; - Changes in laws and regulations that apply to the segments or industries in which Ayala, its subsidiaries and affiliates operate: - Changes in political conditions in the Philippines; - · Changes in foreign exchange control regulations in the Philippines; and - Changes in the value of the Philippine Peso.